SamMwenda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4 Empty!
 4-empty contains a script that creates a new empty file empty

 Task 5 Execute 5-execute contains a script that give execution permissions to hello

+Task 6 Multiple permissions 6-multiple_permissions contains a script that give execute permission to owner and group owner and read permission to other users